-AHOH Rapid Re-Housing Program
+Arundel House of Hope Rapid Re-Housing and Prevention Program

-\$48,000 in ESG funds will be provided to Arundel House of Hope, Inc. (AHOH) to help 15 homeless households.
+\$57,392 in ESG funds will be provided to Arundel House of Hope, Inc. for a rapid re-housing program for 15 households, and prevention services for five households.

-Light House Rapid Re-Housing Program
+The Light House Rapid Re-Housing Program

-\$30,973 in ESG funds will be provided to the Light House to help supplement their existing rapid re-housing program for homeless families.
+\$25,000 in ESG funds will be provided to The Light House to supplement their existing rapid rehousing program for homeless families.